flairNLP/flair/resources/docs/TUTORIAL_2_TAGGING.md

 ### Tagging a German sentence

 As indicated in the list above, we also provide pre-trained models for languages other than English.
-Currently, we support German and other languages are forthcoming.
-To tag a German sentence, just load the appropriate model:
+Currently, we support German, French, and Dutch other languages are forthcoming.
+To tag a German sentence, just load the appropriate
+model:

 ```python